zx80/flask-simple-auth/docs/DOCUMENTATION.md

 - `FSA_PASSWORD_SCHEME` password provider and scheme to use for passwords.
   There are two providers: `fsa` (internal) and `passlib`.

-  Default is `fsa:bcrypt`.
+  Default is `bcrypt`.
-  Set to `None` to disable internal password checking.
+  Set to _None_ to disable internal password checking.

   The internal `fsa` provider supports `bcrypt` and `scrypt` (with a dependency to their eponymous package), `argon2` (with `argon2-cffi`), `plaintext` (do